Verifier-Development/Verifier/README.md

-Here’s a polished and professional version of your GitHub README for **Verifier**.
-It improves structure, grammar, formatting consistency, and clarity while maintaining your original tone:

----

 # Verifier 🔐

 **Boost your Discord server’s security with Verifier — a powerful custom verification system built to keep your community safe and protected.**